swift-server-community/dynamo-db-tables/README.md

 let timeToLive = StandardTimeToLive(timeToLiveTimestamp: 123456789)
 ```

-## TypedDatabaseItemWithTimeToLive
+## TypedTTLDatabaseItem

-The TypedDatabaseItemWithTimeToLive struct manages a number of attributes in the database table to enable decoding and encoding rows to and from the correct type.
+The TypedTTLDatabaseItem struct manages a number of attributes in the database table to enable decoding and encoding rows to and from the correct type.
 In addition it also manages other conveniences such as versioning.
 The attributes this struct will add to a database row are-
 * *CreateDate*: The timestamp when the row was created.
 * *RowType*: Specifies the schema used by the other attributes of this row.
 * *RowVersion*: A version number for the values currently in this row.
 Used to enable optimistic locking.
 * *LastUpdatedDate*: The timestamp when the row was last updated.

-Similar to CompositePrimaryKey, this package provides a typealias called `StandardTypedDatabaseItem` that expects the standard partition, sort key, and TTL attribute names.
+Similar to CompositePrimaryKey, this package provides a typealias called `TypedDatabaseItem` that expects the standard partition, sort key, and TTL attribute names.

 This struct can be instantiated as shown-